jkeam/ocp-virt/README.md

     ```shell
     # for windows 10 vm
+    # update the git repo to your fork
     oc create -f ./argocd/win10.yaml

     # for windows 11 vm
+    # update the git repo to your fork
     oc create -f ./argocd/win11.yaml
     ```